tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 As per {{!RFC5077}}, and as described in {{RFC8446}}, TLS servers vend clients an arbitrary number of session tickets at their own discretion in NewSessionTicket messages.
 There are two limitations with this design.

 First, servers choose some (often hard-coded) number of tickets vended per connection.
+Some servers (e.g. OpenSSL) return a different default number of tickets for session resumption than for the initial full handshake that created the session.
+No static choice, whether fixed, or resumption-dependent is ideal for all situations.

 Second, clients do not have a way of expressing their desired number of tickets, which can impact future connection establishment.
 For example, clients can open multiple TLS connections to the same server for HTTP, or race TLS connections across different network interfaces.
 The latter is especially useful in transport systems that implement Happy Eyeballs {{?RFC8305}}.
 Since clients control connection concurrency and resumption, a standard mechanism for requesting more than one ticket is desirable.

+Third, we should note that the various tickets in the client's possession ultimately derive from an initial full handshake.
+Especially when the client was initially authenticated with a client certificate, that session may need to be refreshed from time to time.
+Consequently, a server may periodically perform a full handshake even when the client presents a valid ticket for a session that is too old.
+When that happens a client should replace all its cached tickets with fresh ones obtained from the full handshake.
+The number of tickets the server should vend for a full handshake may therefore need to be larger than the number for routine resumption.

 This document specifies a new TLS extension -- "ticket_request" -- that can be used by clients to express their desired number of session tickets.
 Servers can use this